 It will be challenging, but do not give up!
 I was there before and I know the frustration…

 Here are a few tips to consider when you go through that feeling:

 - Remain calm and do not show your frustration – your opponent should not be aware of what is happening with you.

 - Try changing your game plan – put more spin on your strokes, hit with a higher margin for error, move up to the net, etc.

 - Fill your mind with positive thoughts.

-- Acknowledge the rough time you go through but tell yourself that it will not last too long; and make yourself believe it!
+- Acknowledge the rough time you’re going through but tell yourself that it will not last long; and make yourself believe it!

-- Prepare for a long match – where only winning matters and not the quality of your play (within the limits of fair play though).
+- Prepare for a long match – when only winning matters and not the quality of your play (within the limits of fair play though).

 - Pay attention to your opponent’s mistakes and use the information to your advantage.

-- Above all, it will not be the end of the world if you lose a match; so… relax and do your best!
+Above all, it’s not the end of the world if you lose a match, so… relax and do your best!

 Check out my work at WebTennis24 where I share with you my best video tennis lessons, drills and tips for players, coaches and tennis parents.